LAB Records: 2010–2013

-In December 2010, Not Advised toured Ireland and some of the UK with You Me at Six and released "The ARK," the third single from their mini-album After The Fight.
+In December 2010, Not Advised toured Ireland and some of the UK with You Me at Six and released "The ARK," the third single from their mini album After The Fight.
 It went on to feature prominently on the Scuzz playlist.

 On 29 January 2011, Charlee Drew performed in the BBC Radio 1 Live Lounge with Skepta ahead of the release of the latter's new album Doin' It Again which features Drew on the track "Taking Too Long" and entered the official UK album chart at number 19.

 On 24 June 2011, Pegasus Bridge announced they would be going on an indefinite hiatus.
-The news lead to them trending fourth worldwide on Twitter.
+The news led to them trending fourth worldwide on Twitter.
 The band played their final show in September 2011 at Sound Control, Manchester.

 The label released a deluxe version of the Cartel EP In Stereo in the UK & Europe on 20 May 2012.
 It featured the five original songs as well as acoustic versions and one unreleased track, "No Motivation."
 Cartel also collaborated with LAB on their 2013 full-length, Collider.

-On 4 January 2013 it was announced the label had signed London rock band Anavae to a worldwide deal, and would release their single "Storm Chaser".
+On 4 January 2013 it was announced the label had signed London rock band Anavae to a worldwide deal and would release their single "Storm Chaser".
 The single reached number 33 on the UK rock singles chart.

 In March 2013 the label announced the signing of Illinois indie band The Hush Sound, the first LAB artist to be played on BBC Radio 2.

 In April 2013 Young Kato performed on the first episode of season 5 of Made in Chelsea resulting in their LAB-released self-titled EP reaching number 31 on the iTunes album chart.

-2014–16
+2014–2016

 Two LAB affiliated artists, Young Kato (BMG Chrysalis), and Katie Sky (Universal Music Group) both signed to larger labels during 2013.
 At the start of 2014, the label added new artists to its roster: William Beckett, The LaFontaines, Fort Hope (previously My Passion), and Jacob & Goliath, and announced it had signed Katie Sky to its LAB Partners management firm.
 They have also worked with the critically acclaimed act Bipolar Sunshine, formerly known as frontman Adio Merchant of the indie band Kid British.

 Later in the year the label announced the signing of singer-songwriter Mike Dignam, who had joined 5 Seconds Of Summer on their tours of the UK and Australia, and Barbados quartet Cover Drive, known for having five top 40 UK hits.

 In April 2015, Fort Hope's single 'Plans' was made Track of the Day on BBC Radio 1 before being added to the in New Music We Trust playlist.

-2017 to present
+Since 2017

 In 2017, LAB was nominated for 'Best Small Label' at the AIM Awards.

 Later that year, on the label’s 10th anniversary, LAB signed a worldwide distribution deal with Warner Music Group’s ADA.